Select Page

-Using testimonials can be a great marketing tool for attracting new members and encouraging current members to get more involved with your organization.
-After all, a peer recommendation for becoming a member of your association or participating in a specific activity is far more compelling than you simply asking someone to join.
+Testimonials can be a great membership marketing tool for attracting new members and encouraging current members to get more involved with your association.
+After all, a peer recommendation for becoming a member of your association or participating in an activity is far more compelling than you simply asking someone to join.

-But, where do you start?
+But where do you start?
+Who do you ask?
 How do you collect member testimonials?
 Where do you share them for the greatest marketing impact?

 1. Determine your goals.